-Plants for drought-prone gardens with splashes of yellow
+Plants for drought-prone gardens with yellow splashes

-Plenty of plants thrive in drought prone areas, so it's possible to create a full and attractive border even in these sometimes challenging conditions
+Plenty of plants thrive in drought-prone areas, so it’s possible to create a full and attractive border even in these sometimes challenging conditions

 Save to My scrapbook